 Consider repaying your debt

 It generally makes sense to try and pay off debts as you near retirement.
-In fact, it’s usually a sensible idea to pay off debt at any stage in your life.
+In fact, it’s a great idea to pay off debt at any stage in your life.

 The logic behind this is simple.
-Usually, the interest you pay on your debt is likely to be higher than you could achieve by investing your money…unless you’re prepared to invest in riskier investments that may fall in value as well as rise.
+Usually, the interest you pay on your debt is likely to be higher than you could achieve by investing your money - unless you’re prepared to invest in riskier investments.

-Note: This content is general high level information only and should not be interpreted as individual advice.
+This content is general high-level information only and shouldn't be interpreted as a recommendation or advice.
 Because the circumstances of each reader will be different and not known to us we recommend that tailored advice from an expert is sought.
 There may be a charge for financial advice.